Posted on August 24, 2017 in Cemetery Design End of Life Planning Memorials Seven Stones

 It was time to scatter ashes.

-There are many reasons why people end up with their loved ones’ urns in their homes.
+There are many reasons why people choose cremations and end up with their loved ones’ urns in their homes.
 Some that we hear include:

 A lack of funds for a burial plot after paying for the funeral service or a lengthy illness.

 An inability to make a decision in the fog of grief.

 The desire to avoid a traditional cemetery setting.

 The wish to keep a loved one close for a little longer.